-Google is the default search engine on Apple’s Safari and Google pays Apple to stay as the default search engine on Safari and it looks like it will cost Google a lot this year.
+Google is the default search engine on Apple’s Safari, and Google pays Apple to stay as the default search engine on Safari.
+It looks like it will cost Google a lot this year.

 According to a recent report, Google could end up paying Apple as much as $3 billion this year to remain as the default search engine on Safari.

-The increase is apparently down to two things, one is that more people are using the mobile phones that before and the second is that Apple has continued to manage to increase its iPhones sales.
+Back in 2014, it was revealed that Google was paying Apple around $1 billion a year to be the default search engine on Safari.
+This figure has seen a significant increase over the years.
+The increase is apparently down to two things: one is that more people are using mobile phones than before, and the second is that Apple has continued to manage to increase its iPhone sales.

 Source TechCrunch